codesoap/songmem/README.md

     -c --frecent      List songs you recently heard a lot.
 Most frecent first.
     -s --suggestions  List songs, that you often hear before or after hearing the given song.
 Best suggestions first.
+    --remove-hearing  Remove the latest hearing from the database.
+If <name> is given, remove the latest hearing of the given song.
     --remove-song     Remove the last added song from the database.
 If <name> is given, remove this song.
 Fails if there are still hearings of the song.